check-spelling/check-spelling-docs/Event-descriptions.md

 # token-is-substring

 check-spelling tries to find "words" in your repository that it doesn't have in the dictionaries you've configured.
 It does that by applying heuristics to identify word boundaries.
-It also allows you to apply patterns to mask portions of lines.
+It also allows you to apply patterns to mask portions of lines  (but it doesn't keep track of where things were when it does this).
 Most likely as a result of some patterns in the configuration, it found a "word" that wasn't in the dictionary, but when it looked through the line w/o applying the patterns, it couldn't determine where the word was.

 Most of the time, the fault is in pattern definitions, especially patterns that consume part of a word.

+Sometimes the fault is due to an internal pattern (mostly aliases for fancy apostrophes to simple apostrophes, or collapsing apostrophes).

 ⚠️ If this flags to the first line of a file and you have `check_file_names` enabled, it's possible it's warning about the file path as opposed to the line.
 A distinct warning will probably be added for this case at a later time.